MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/subscriptions-and-billing/add-update-or-remove-credit-card-or-bank-account.md

 2. On the **Payment methods** page, pick the credit card or bank account to update.

-3. To change the credit card or bank account information, choose **Edit payment details**.
+3. To change the credit card or bank account information, select **Edit payment details**.

     > [!NOTE]
     >  If another admin purchased the subscription, you won't be able to update the credit card or bank account information for it.
 If the credit card is about to expire and the other administrator isn't able to update it, you can prevent service interruption by adding a different credit card or new bank account for the subscription.

-4. Update your credit card or bank account information (name on the credit card or bank account, billing address. phone number, or expiration date) as needed, then choose **Save** \> **Done**.
+4. Update your credit card or bank account information (name on the credit card or bank account, billing address. phone number, or expiration date) as needed, then select **Save** \> **Done**.

 ::: moniker-end